spine-tools/Spine-Toolbox/docs/source/how_to_run_spineopt.rst

    Julia executable (the one that says *Using Julia default project*).

 #.
 Next, you need to install **SpineOpt.jl** package for the Julia you just selected for Spine Toolbox.
 You can do
-   this manually by following the instructions `here <https://github.com/Spine-project/SpineOpt.jl#installation>`_ **or** you can install **SpineOpt.jl** by clicking the `Add/Update SpineOpt` button.
+   this manually by `following the instructions <https://github.com/Spine-project/SpineOpt.jl#installation>`_ **or** you can install **SpineOpt.jl** by clicking the `Add/Update SpineOpt` button.
 After clicking the button, an install/upgrade Spineopt wizard appears.
 Click `Next` twice and finally `Install SpineOpt`.
    **Wait until the process has finished** and you are greeted with this screen.